btnguyenPersonal/edit/README.md

 | A | multi-cursor mode at end of block (visual block mode only) |

 ## file explorer mode

-(this kinda sucks i need to fix up the rough edges)

 |key|description|
 |:---:|:---:|